 CONSEQUENCES OF DRIVING WITH A CELL PHONE IN MARYLAND

 Many people disregard the preventable dangers of distracted driving every day.
 According to the Maryland Department of Transportation, 48,550 total crashes occurred in 2015, 16,390 of which resulted in injuries and 108 in fatalities.
 Nationwide, about 27,000 people suffer injuries or die every year because of distracted driving.
 With numbers as high as these, you or someone you know may experience a distracted driving accident on the road.
-The skilled Maryland personal injury attorneys at Alpert Schreyer, LLC, offer a free case evaluation to help you understand your rights and learn more about the potential recourse available to you.
+The skilled Maryland personal injury attorneys at Alpert Schreyer Injury Accident Lawyers, offer a free case evaluation to help you understand your rights and learn more about the potential recourse available to you.

 What Is Distracted Driving?